JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine-background-tasks.md

 ### Progress Reporting
 {#blocking-context-progress-reporting}

-Progress reporting is not available in a blocking context.
+Progress reporting is not available in the blocking context.

 ### Switching to Other Contexts
 {#blocking-context-switching-to-other-contexts}